cloudmobi/EasyApi/README-en.md

 Q：Are impression and click still monitored if the arrays, `imp_tks`and`clk_tks`,are null ?

-A：For simplifying your access work,when the real-time API requests ads in the background,the impression monitor call will be finished at the server-side.
-Redirection is used on click monitor.
-When the users click the ads, the server-side will record the click events and redirect the landing page from the user's to the ads'.
+A：For the impression monitor, to simplify your access work,when the real-time API requests ads in the backend server,the impression monitor will be called at the server-side.
+And we use redirection technology to implement the click monitor automatically.
+We keep these two arrays for possible third party monitoring.